bryanjhdang/crittersheets/README.md

-# mausritter-inventory
+# Mausritter Character Sheet
-A web-app inventory system for the TTRPG Mausritter.
+An online character sheet for the TTRPG Mausritter.